yaymukund/yaymukund-blog/content/posts/using-nix-on-flakes-on-osx.md

 > `nix print-dev-env` - print shell code that can be sourced by bash to reproduce
 > the build environment of a derivation

-If you run `nix print-dev-env`, it will make a build environment for the `defaultPackage` output of your current `flake.nix`.
+If you run `nix print-dev-env`, it will build the `packages.default` output of your current `flake.nix`.

-My approach is twofold:
+This approach has two steps:

-1. Make a `defaultPackage`'s build environment that mutates shell environment variables as desired.
+1. Make a `packages.default` output that mutates shell environment variables as desired.
 For example, it should add `/nix/store/abc123-nvim-wrapped/bin` to the `$PATH`.
 2. Source the output of `nix print-dev-env` in my development shell.

 ## Putting the pieces together

-To construct the `defaultPackage`, you can use `pkgs.mkShell`:
+To construct the `packages.default` output, you can use `pkgs.mkShell`:

 ```nix
 # In flake.nix